basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/yz-index-put.md

 group_by: "Object/Key Operations"
 ---

-Create a new index or modify an existing index
+Create a new index or modify an existing index.

 ## Request